Dustyroom/flat-kit-doc/index.md

 ## 3.3.
 ‘Stylized Surface with Outline’ Shader

-**NOTE:** _Stylized Surface with Outline_ shader has been deprecated in Universal RP version of Flat Kit: the outline functionality has been moved to the _Stylized Surface_ shader. _Stylized Surface with Outline_ remains available and working for the sake of compatibility with existing projects, but it is advised to use _Stylized Surface_ for the new projects instead. _Stylized Surface with Outline_ has not been deprecated in Built-In LTS version of Flat Kit.
+> **NOTE:** _Stylized Surface with Outline_ shader has been deprecated in Universal RP version of Flat Kit: the outline functionality has been moved to the _Stylized Surface_ shader. _Stylized Surface with Outline_ remains available and working for the sake of compatibility with existing projects, but it is advised to use _Stylized Surface_ for the new projects instead. _Stylized Surface with Outline_ has not been deprecated in Built-In LTS version of Flat Kit.
 {: .notice--warning}

 _Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines. [_Stylized Surface_ info is here](index.md#31-stylized-surface-shader).

-- _Color_ picks up the color of the outline.
+- **Color** picks up the color of the outline.
-- _Width_ determines how thick the outline is.
+- **Width** determines how thick the outline is.
-- _Scale_ adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modeling, adjusting the normals, adjusting camera distance etc).
+- **Scale** adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modeling, adjusting the normals, adjusting camera distance etc).
-- _Depth Offset_ moves the outline inwards or outwards an object.
+- **Depth Offset** moves the outline inwards or outwards an object.
-- _Camera Distance Impact_ **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.
+- **Camera Distance Impact** **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.

-Remember, in addition to this shader Flat Kit has also a global _Outline Image Effect_ applied per Forward Renderer (in URP) and per camera (in Built-In RP).
+Please, remember that in addition to this shader Flat Kit has also a global _Outline Image Effect_ applied per Forward Renderer (in URP) and per camera (in Built-In RP).
 In the [Outline Image Effect](index.md#42-outline-image-effect) chapter in this manual you can find some useful specific and general info.

 ![‘Stylized Surface with Outline’ shader](FlatKit_Manual_Images/stylized_surface_with_outline_interface.png)